Diane Hendricks: Biography

 Hendricks was born in Mondovi, Wisconsin, and raised in Osseo, Wisconsin, the daughter of dairy farmers.
-At seventeen, she had her first child and began assembling pens at the Parker Pen Company in Janesville, Wi.
+At seventeen, she had her first child and began assembling pens at the Parker Pen Company in Janesville, WI.
 Her relationship with the child's father was short lived, ending in divorce.
 She graduated from Osseo-Fairchild High School in 1965.
 She speaks of working as a Playboy Bunny.
 At the age of 21 she became interested in real estate and earned her broker's license.

-Sometime after this, she met roofing contractor Ken Hendricks, who she married in 1975.
+Sometime after this, she met roofing contractor Ken Hendricks, whom she married in 1975.
 Together, they began buying old houses, fixing them up, and renting them out around Beloit, Wisconsin.
 They soon moved on to doing the same with industrial properties.

 Hendricks has seven children and lives in Afton, Wisconsin.
 Ken Hendricks died at age 66 on December 21, 2007, in Afton, Wisconsin, when he fell through a portion of roof that was under construction at his home.

 Career

 In 1975, she sold custom-built homes.
 Her husband Ken was a roofer's son and high school dropout.
 They married and became business partners.
 In 1982, they secured a loan to establish ABC Supply.
-This firm would become the nation's largest wholesale distributor of roofing, windows, gutters, and siding for residential and commercial buildings.
+This firm would become the United States' largest wholesale distributor of roofing, windows, gutters, and siding for residential and commercial buildings.

 Hendricks owns a holding company and is the owner and chairperson of ABC Supply.
 In 2018, Forbes ranked her the US's richest self-made woman.
 As of December 2024, Forbes estimated her net worth at US$21.9 billion (up from US$2.8 billion in March 2012).

 In September 2022, Hendricks resigned from the board of Beloit College.

 A television show on the A&E Network entitled "Betting on Beloit", featuring Hendricks and her daughter Konya Hendricks Schuh, premiered in July 2025.
 The program showcases her work in Beloit, Wisconsin.

-Political supporter
+Political activity

 Hendricks was an enthusiastic supporter of her home state governor Scott Walker.
 She donated $500,000 to Walker's 2012 campaign to avoid recall, and was his biggest donor that year.
-In January of 2011, she was recorded asking Walker what she could do to aid him in turning Wisconsin into a Right to Work state.
-In 2015, she gave $5 million to a PAC associated with presidential candidate Scott Walker, of which $4 million was ultimately refunded.
+In January 2011, she was recorded asking Walker what she could do to aid him in turning Wisconsin into a Right to Work state.